-Finance can play a big advisory role on how logistics costs could be lowered and make supply chain cost-effective.
+Finance can play a big advisory role on how logistics costs could be lowered and make supply chain cost-effective, yet again establishing how finance and logistics complement each other.
 Considerable cost reductions can also be achieved through optimally designed financial flows within the chain.
 Finance can effectively support any E&O and Inventory reduction initiatives by creating provisions for dead inventory, identify cost elements which impact or even stock accuracy.
 Savings due to minimized stock levels may easily be offset by the costs to finance the remaining inventory.
 Inventory carrying costs do not only comprise of financing costs but also of costs associated with taking credit risks upon sale and taking out insurance.
 Finance and accounting should provide simple and timely information which can empower supply chain managers to take better decisions.

 A mutual understanding between finance manager and supply chain manager can lead to an improved performance in both the functions.
 If the SOP process is running smoothly then the data provided by SCM can lead to better profit planning by finance team.
 The finance team can be a great help during budgeting process, guiding on how to use input data and validate the same for creating forward budget.

 The role of the financial professional is moving away from being a bookkeeper to becoming a strategic partner with supply chain managers.